 Don’t give out valuable information over the phone

-Don’t feel obliged to give out confidential information over the phone just because someone asks for it.
+Don’t feel obliged to give out credentials or confidential information over the phone just because someone asks for it.

 Treat urgency as a red flag